tomatolog/manticore/docs/5_searching/collations.rst

 ----------

 Collations essentially affect the string attribute comparisons.
-They specify both the character set encoding and the strategy that Sphinx uses to compare strings when doing ORDER BY or GROUP BY with a string attribute involved.
+They specify both the character set encoding and the strategy that Manticore uses to compare strings when doing ORDER BY or GROUP BY with a string attribute involved.

 String attributes are stored as is when indexing, and no character set or language information is attached to them.
-That's okay as long as Sphinx only needs to store and return the strings to the calling application verbatim.
-But when you ask Sphinx to sort by a string value, that request immediately becomes quite ambiguous.
+That's okay as long as Manticore only needs to store and return the strings to the calling application verbatim.
+But when you ask Manticore to sort by a string value, that request immediately becomes quite ambiguous.

 First, single-byte (ASCII, or ISO-8859-1, or Windows-1251) strings need